bupt-yiwo/VLLM/Quality Evaluation Metrics for Text Generation/readme.md

 en: English version

-After organizing the code, I discovered that the Hugging Face Evaluate library can also be used to implement the evaluation of these metrics.
+After organizing the code, I found that using Hugging Face's Evaluate library can also achieve the evaluation of these metrics.